Divyen-Dalwadi2000/TCS-IPA-JAVA-SOLUTIONS-2024/2024 TCS Xplore KYO Quiz Answers/README.md

 #### Question 9.
 TCS provides technology to which of the following India's largest institutions?
 - ✨ Answer: Indian Railways, Passport Seva Kendra , India Post , National Highway Authority of India

+#### Question 10.
+Which is famous jewellery brand who created the exquisite Padmaavat jewellery for the epic bollowood film Padmaavat?
+- ✨ Answer: Tanishq